youtube/doorman/doc/configuration.md

 # Configuration

-Doorman works off a global configuration that defines resource templates with all the information needed to apportion and distribute capacity to clients.
+Doorman works off of a global configuration that defines resource templates with all the information needed to apportion and distribute capacity to clients.

 Proto: doorman.proto (message 'ResourceRepository')

-The configuration consists of a repeated group of resource template.
-Each resource template configures a group of resources which are identical except for their actual resource identifier.
+The configuration consists of a repeated group of resource templates.
+Each resource template configures a group of resources that are identical except for their actual resource identifier.
 Shell style globbing is used to determine which resource template applies to a request for capacity.

 Every Doorman server contains an overview of the current configuration on its /debug/status page.